SlowMealCheese/accessibility-app/README.md

 # accessibility-app

-An app to that allows users to log and view accessibility information about locations.
+An app that allows users to log and view accessibility information about locations.